 The guidelines are checked up-to-date on 20 September 2021.

-This instruction is not being updated at the moment, workplaces should instead follow their own instructions.
-This instruction can provide guidance in a situation in which the epidemic grows worse again in Finland or the infection situation in the workplace becomes worse.
-The most important ways to prevent infections are getting the vaccine, washing hands, and ensuring good ventilation.
+This instruction is not being updated at the moment, but this instruction provides guidance for making the instructions at workplaces.
+The most important ways to prevent infections are getting the vaccine, washing hands, using face masks and ensuring good ventilation.

 How does the novel coronavirus transmitted?